tinymce/tinymce-docs/plugins/preview.md

 title_nav: Preview
 description: Shows a popup of the curent content in read-only format.
 keywords: view, preview
+controls: toolbar button, menu item
 ---

-// adds menu control (under View menu)

-// adds toolbar control

-This plugin adds a preview button to TinyMCE.
-Pressing the button opens a popup showing the current content.
+This plugin adds a preview button to the toolbar.
+Pressing the button opens a dialog box showing the current content in a preview mode.
+It also adds a menu item `Preview` under the `View` menu dropdown.

 **Type:** `String`

-**Default Value:**

 ##### Example